 Beat the Boredom—Your Action Plan

-This winter, we’re giving the treadmill another go to hopefully have as much fun on there as these guys.
-Stay in shape through the cold months with these totally not boring treadmill workouts that should make that time on the belt fly by.
+We’re giving the treadmill another go in the hopes that we’ll have as much fun on there as these guys.
+Stay in shape through unforgiving weather and untraversable terrian and whatever else is preventing you from hitting the road with these totally not boring treadmill workouts that should make that time on the belt fly by.